CalebGriffin089/Assignment/README.md

 -	id (string): The username of the user being removed from the group.
 -	currentGroup (string): The ID of the group from which the user will be removed.
 ## Return Values:
-1. Error reading file:
-    - {  "error": "Internal server error (file)" }
-2. Error parsing file data:
+-	Success (user removed):
-    - {  "error": "Corrupted (file) data" }
+    -	{ "success": true }
-3. Group not found:
+-	Group not found:
     -	{ "success": false, "message": "Group not found" }
-4. User not found in the group's members list:
+-	User is not a member of the group:
     -	{ "success": false, "message": "User is not a member of the group" }
-5. Super Admin cannot be removed:
-    - {  "error": "cannot remove a super admin" }
-6. User not found in the users file:
+-	User not found in users collection:
-    - {  "success": false, "message": "User not found in users file" }
+    -	{ "success": false, "message": "User not found in users collection" }
-7. Error writing to file:
+-	Cannot remove a super admin:
-    - {  "error": "Failed to update (file)" }
+    -	{ "error": "Cannot remove a super admin" }
-8. On Success:
+-	Internal server error:
-    - {  success: true }
+    -	{ "error": "Internal server error" }
 ## How it works:
-1. Read the groups file
-    - Read the groups file
-2. Remove the user from the group
-    - Check the group exists, check if the user is in the groups members array, if they don’t exit or aren’t a member send an error if they do remove the user from the group
-3. Read the users file
-    - Read and parse the users file
-4. Check the user isn’t a super admin
-    - Check the users roles array for the ‘superAdmin’ role if they are one return an error if they aren’t remove group from the users groups array
-5. Update the files
-    - Write the updates to both users and groups files
+The endpoint checks if the group exists and if the user is a member.
+If the user is not a member, it returns an error.
+If the user is a super admin, they cannot be removed, and an error is returned.
+Otherwise, the user is removed from the group’s members and the group is removed from the user's groups.
+The operation is successful if no errors occur.

 # Leave group: